tikuwa114514/png2tm2/README.md

 # png2tm2
-Separated feature that is Convert both PNG and TM2 From **Fothsid/OBTool**.
+Separated feature that is convert both PNG and TM2 From **Fothsid/OBTool**.
 This is a tool to convert between common RGBA 32bit color png and tm2.

 # uasage